IsaccBarker/svm/README.md

 <h2 align="center"><s>Shitty</s> Simple Virtual Machine</h2>

 ## Capabilities
-This "JVM" is capable of running *very* simple Java 8 class files.
+Currently, this "JVM" is capable of running *very* simple Java 8 class files.
 The only functionality this thing supports is located in the example directory.

+This is no longer a school project.
+This aims to have a lighter footprint than some JVMs, in both memory and size.
+This will *no doubt* haunt me.
+This won't ever actually turn into something, but hey, it's educational :D

 ## Building
 Build like you would any meson project.